 The Board has made following appointments/ reappointments based on the recommendationsof Nomination and remuneration Committee:

 The Board recommends the resolution as set forth in item No. 5 6 and 7 of the noticefor approval of the members.
-For the perusal of the shareholders a brief resume of theDirector being re-appointed along with necessary particulars are given in the Explanatorystatement.of the notice.
+For the perusal of the shareholders a brief resume of theDirector being re-appointed along with necessary particulars are given in the Explanatorystatement of the notice.